LLNL/RAJA/docs/sphinx/feature/forall.rst

 The ``forall`` method is the building block for computations in RAJA, and provides a way to write a loop so that it can be executed on a number of different programming model backends.
-Backend selection is controlled through policies, documented in :doc:`policies`_
+Backend selection is controlled through policies, documented in :doc:`policies`.
+Its basic usage is as follows

-The ``RAJA::forall`` method is an abstraction of the standard C for loop.
-It is templated on an execution policy and takes an iteration space and a lambda capturing the loop body as arguments.

 .. code-block:: cpp